-Corey Sobel’s debut novel, The Redshirt, was published by the New Poetry & Prose Series at the University Press of Kentucky on October 13, 2020.
-The Redshirt was a finalist for the Center for Fiction’s First Novel Prize and one of NPR’s Favorite Books of 2020.
-It has received praise from Peter Orner, Chris Bachelder, Deni Bechard, Rion Amilcar Scott, Jess Row, Drew Magary, and Megan Greenwell.
-It was excerpted by Literary Hub and Defector.
-Sobel has non-fiction published by or forthcoming from The Wall Street Journal’s book section, EsquireLargehearted Boy, and HuffPost, and he edits the column “Music for Desks” at Epiphany Magazine.
+Corey Sobel’s debut novel, The Redshirt, was published by the New Poetry & Prose Series at the University Press of Kentucky in October 2020; the paperback was released in March 2024.
+The Redshirt was a finalist for the Center for Fiction’s First Novel Prize and the winner of the Independent Publisher Gold Medal for LGBT+ Fiction.
+It was also selected as one of NPR’s Favorite Books of 2020.

-He was born in Colorado and spent his childhood moving around the United States with his family of seven.
+Sobel was born in Colorado and spent his childhood moving around the United States with his family of seven.
 He attended Duke University on a football scholarship and has since researched HIV/AIDS in North Carolina and Kenya, documented wartime human rights abuses on the border of Burma and Thailand, and served as a researcher for international development organizations around the world.

 He lives in Brooklyn with his wife and their dog and cat.